 In this post, we discuss six reasons why stock control is important for your eCommerce success.

 1. Reduce your storage costs

-As your online store takes off, it can be tempting to add more and more products to your range.
+With your online store doing so well, it can be tempting to add more and more products to your range.
 But for eCommerce stores, the Pareto Principle almost always applies – 80% of your sales will come from 20% of your products.
 The other 80% of your range will cost you money, as sits on the shelves of your own warehouse or an outsourced fulfilment centre like ours.

 Through stock control, you can ensure you know which of your products are making you money and which are costing you money – and start phasing out the latter.
 Yes, it can be hard to say goodbye to products that you’ve spent time and love developing, but ultimately, being ruthless with your range will help you:

 - Reduce the amount of storage space you require, and hence your storage costs